Medicare Part F: What Is It? What Does It Cover? What Does It Cost?

 How can I lower the costs associated with my Medicare Part F plan?

 One way to lower what you pay for Medicare Supplement Part F is to move to an area where this kind of coverage costs less than it does where you live now.

-- ask the insurance companies that serve your area if they offer any discounts on these plans
+- Ask the insurance companies that serve your area if they offer any discounts on these plans.

 Can I enroll in Medicare Part F if I’m already enrolled in Medicare Part A and Part B?
-Can I enroll in Medicare Part F if I’m enrolled in Medicare Part C, or Medicare Advantage?

-Actually, you need to be enrolled in Medicare Parts A and B (or Original Medicare) before you can enroll in Part F.
+You need to be enrolled in Medicare Parts A and B (or Original Medicare) before you can enroll in Part F.

 No insurer will sell you a Part F or Plan F policy if that’s not the case.
 Of course, why would you want it if you didn’t already have Medicare Parts A and B?
 After all, the whole point of Plan F is that it pays some of the costs Parts A and B don’t cover.

 If you have Original Medicare plus a MedSup plan and you’d like to switch to a Medicare Advantage plan that offers the same or similar coverage, you can do that.
-Drop the MedSup plan before you do so, though, as it won't pay out if after you enroll in Medicare Advantage.
+Drop the MedSup plan before you do so, though, as it won't pay out after you enroll in Medicare Advantage.

 Can I enroll in other Medicare Supplement plans while I’m enrolled in Plan F?